-The distance between the capital Asmara and Senafe is only 132km/82Miles. but the road is extremely bumpy and don’t seem to have been maintained for centuries making the trip take around 5 long hours.
+The distance between the capital Asmara and Senafe is only 132km/82Miles.
+But the road is extremely bumpy and don’t seem to have been maintained for centuries making the trip take around five long hours.
 Just on the outskirts is the one column of Matara, all the other historical artifacts that belong to here are kept in Ethiopia.
 Eritrea is demanding to get them back, but with no luck.

 Because of the proximity to the Ethiopian border, you will come across a lot of armed people down here, and even tour travel insurance will not cover you down here since you will be less than 25km from the Ethiopian Border.

 But if you still want to take the chance, it is so well worth it.
 And you will be able to visit a UNESCO World Heritage list very, very few other people have been able to visit.

 P.S.
 All photos in this post is taken with my half broken Phone since my camera decided to die from all the dust earlier on my trip.